licursi14/summer2015/README.md

-Summer2015
-Coding Space for the Work Done in the Summer of 2015
+Summer 2015 - Coding Space for the Work Done in the Summer of 2015
 ====================================================

 My name is Luke Licursi.
 I am currently looking for something productive and helpful to do with my 2015 summer.